 Korean Air SKYPASS

 A partner of Delta, Korean fly to 11 destinations in the US, but it is their program which is fantastic.
 They're the best program to use for flights to Hawaii.
 They've recently added capabilities to their website to complete many online bookings.
-The rates they charge are fantastic, and they have friendly change and cancellation policies.
+They charge fantastic rates, and they have friendly change and cancellation policies.

 We've put together 10 reasons you should consider Korean's SKYPASS program along with some of the sweet spots in the SKYPASS program

 The biggest drawback to Korean is when it comes time to redeem miles, you can only redeem for family members, and you'll be required to show proof of relationship.
 No big deal, but something to keep in mind.
-Korean is a transfer partner of Marriott Bonvoy, so if you need to build up a balance, you can do it by transferring points from Marriott earning credit cards.
+Korean is a transfer partner of Marriott Bonvoy, so if you need to build up a balance, you can transfer points from Marriott earning credit cards.

 This is a new one to us — Sam just covered it yesterday.
 Perhaps the most lucrative benefit of this program is that it supports family pooling of miles, but the pooling is of both redeemable and elite qualifying miles.
 So, one person could earn elite status through the help of trips taken by other family members.
 Then, when traveling together, many of the benefits extend to additional family members!